 Improved File Management

 Digital documentation also cuts down on the amount of time spent rifling through piles of risk assessments and method statements looking for one specific document.
-Crucially, digital files also make it easier to track the origin of and changes made to a document, which is very important to health and safety management.
+Crucially, digital files also make it easier to track the origin of any changes made to a document, which is very important to health and safety management.

-Workplace collaboration on documents is made much easier and more streamlined with a cloud based service.
+Workplace collaboration on documents is made much easier and more streamlined with a cloud-based service.
 Staff in businesses with multiple locations can work on the same audit, have access to the same risk assessments and method statements, lessening the impact of geography and productivity.

 Improved Remote Working

 Software-based systems allow staff to be more mobile in their work.
 This is especially important in a health and safety context.
 The addition of mobile capabilities lets staff report incidents and hazards as they happen.
-Offsite meetings and inspections is better facilitated by a digital system.
+Offsite meetings and inspections are better facilitated by a digital system.

 Remote working also lets staff work offsite and at home.
 At a time when addressing the work-life balance is increasingly important, offering staff the ability to work from home can lead to great productivity and employee satisfaction.

 Paper documents are not very secure, as anyone with access to the office in which they are kept can potentially acquire them.
 With health & safety software, access to certain documents can be restricted or made available at will.
-If paper documents are destroyed or mislayed, it is likely that their information is gone for good, which can be devastating for a business.
+If paper documents are destroyed or mislaid, it is likely that their information is gone for good, which can be devastating for a business.

-Software and cloud-based systems can experience data loss, but information is much easier to back-up on hard drives and to retrieve.
+Software and cloud-based systems can experience data loss, but information is much easier to back up on hard drives and to retrieve.
 Sensitive or confidential customer information is also better protected.

 Reduced Operating Costs

-The cost of printing, copying and storing masses of paper can be very expensive.
-Not only do you have to factor in the cost of buying large amounts of paper, there is also the cost of maintaining printers and photocopiers.
+The cost of printing, copying, and storing masses of paper can be very expensive.
+Not only do you have to factor in the cost of buying large amounts of paper, but there is also the cost of maintaining printers and photocopiers.
 Time is also wasted as staff try to sort through large volumes of documents.
 Postal costs also have to be taken into account.

-While there are initial costs with implementing a software or cloud based management system, businesses will likely see a faster return on their investment.
+While there are initial costs with implementing a software or cloud-based management system, businesses will likely see a faster return on their investment.